Apache Kafka - K8s

 Cloud credentials

-When configuring the cloud credentials to be used with Juju, ensure that the users have correct permissions to operate at the required level on the Kubernetes cluster.
-Juju superusers responsible for bootstrapping and managing controllers require elevated permissions to manage several kind of resources.
+When configuring the cloud credentials to be used with Juju, ensure that the users have the correct permissions to operate at the required level on the Kubernetes cluster.
+Juju superusers responsible for bootstrapping and managing controllers require elevated permissions to manage several kinds of resources.
 For this reason, the K8s user used for bootstrapping and managing the deployments should have full permissions, such as:

 - create, delete, patch, and list: